 The COVID-19 pandemic has resulted in changes to the delivery of medical care that are unprecedented in their scope, and breast cancer diagnosis and treatment have not been immune to these changes.
 With lockdowns, social distancing measures, and overwhelmed healthcare systems, many breast cancer patients have faced delays and disruptions in their care.
 This has led to concerns about the potential long-term consequences on patient outcomes and the comprehensive health treatment for breast cancer patients.
 In this essay, we will investigate the influence that COVID-19 has had on the diagnosis and treatment of breast cancer, exploring the challenges faced by patients, healthcare providers, and researchers, as well as potential solutions to mitigate the disruption caused by the pandemic.

-Explain how the COVID-19 pandemic will affect healthcare.
+ย Explain how the COVID-19 pandemic will affect healthcare.

 COVID-19 has damaged many medical systems.
 The infection spread quickly, overwhelming hospitals and their medical staff.
 This limited PPE and other supplies.
-It complicated patient protection for healthcare staff.
+It complicates patient protection for healthcare staff.
 Healthcare employees were unprotected.
 Chronically ill people lost several routine appointments and treatments owing to COVID-19 isolation.
-Telemedicine and virtual consultations increased throughout the outbreak to reduce infection and social distancing.
+Telemedicine and virtual consultations increased throughout the outbreak to reduce infections and social distancing.
 Telemedicine supplanted in-person care.
 The pandemic showed that healthcare systems must be more resilient and adaptive to unexpected emergencies and invest in technology and other alternatives to improve care delivery.
 The pandemic has harmed healthcare.
 It highlighted the need for stronger, more resilient healthcare systems that can better respond to disasters.
 Technology and virtual care have transformed healthcare.
 Healthcare systems must be upgraded despite the pandemic.

 Explanation of how breast cancer diagnosis has been affected by the pandemic